 How to make Vendakkai Pachadi

 Add oil to a pan.
 Once hot, add the okras.
-Add a bit of salt and saute on medium flame till the okras get crispy.
+Add some salt and saute on medium flame until the okras get crispy.
 This may take around 10 minutes.

 Make the spice paste using coconut, cumin seeds and green chillies.
 Add little water to make a smooth paste.